nikkNizz/Drawish/README.md

 Click the [connected curves] button. click 4 points of the image to draw the first curve, the following ones will be connected.

+#### Charts
+Select the [Charts] menu and choose a chart type.
+Enter positive values ​​(one per line) in the box that opens.

 #### Undo/Redo
 In the top left selection box you can navigate through the history of the last 8 changes.
 You can also use the ctrl-Z key combination to go back.
 To return to the left image, press the top left button [Redo].
 If a change is made from a previous image, the left image will no longer be available.

+#### Restore point
+You can save a restore point from the [image->Set as restore point] menu.
+Any previous points will be deleted.
+Go back to the saved point at any time from the [Image->Restore] menu.
+Cancel the operation with ctrl-Z or undo

 #### Zoom
 [video](https://drive.google.com/file/d/1exjhHi0g1fYensnA7L1kjqlH964XHt0q/view?usp=sharing)